Skip to main content

 Performance Reviews

-Performance Review Guide
+Performance Review Guidelines

 Corrective Action

 All employees are expected to meet performance and attendance standards and behave appropriately in the workplace.
 Corrective action is a process of communicating with the employee to improve attendance, unacceptable behavior or performance.
 You may take corrective action when other methods such as coaching and performance management have not been successful.
 In certain cases you may choose to proceed straight to disciplinary action.
+Reference policy 3-0720.

 Corrective action should be taken as soon as possible after a work rule violation or unacceptable behavior occurs.
 Examples may include, but are not limited to, absenteeism, failure to follow safety procedures, insubordination, theft, failure to comply with appropriate computer use policies, etc